b3llyfish/fate-of-byzantium/README.md

 * New decision for Byzantium if they are able to vassalise a non-admin Kingdom of Bulgaria
 * Will destroy the Kingdom title and convert Bulgarian Dukes into governors

+#### 1178 Game Start
+* Basileus Manuel now has the depressed trait on game start
+* Emperor now longer starts with thematic Varangian Guards troops that exceed the MAA's unit cap
+* Sultanate of Rum starts with additional troops

 ### Administrative Government Changes

 #### Defines